-- (1) The initial statement of principles was approved by a meeting of the full Council on 22 November 2006.
-Copies were made available both via our website, in writing or by personal request.
-The current Policy was approved in December 2018. - (2) The licensing authority, in developing this statement of principles has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission and the responses made following the consultation.
+- (1) The initial statement of principles was approved by a meeting of the full council on 22 November 2006.
+Copies were made available both via our website, in writing or by personal request. - (2) The licensing authority, in developing this statement of principles has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the gambling commission and the responses made following the consultation.